A Dark History

 Culverting for the Railway Station

 Many of the Victorian culverts are still in excellent condition despite their age.
-However more modern, reinforced concrete sections are rotting and some are in danger of collapse.
-Here is a recent view of the Decathlon car park on Hereford Street.
-Can you spot the newly created space for car parking along the Porter Brook?
+However more modern, reinforced concrete sections are rotting and some are in danger of failure.
+The collapsed section shown here at Decathlon has now been repaired and 'daylighted',

 Exchange Square and the Sheaf Valley today, and in the 1850's